Islandora/Islandora-DevOps-Interest-Group/Deployment Guides/Provisioning-Islandora-on-Ubuntu-16.md

 ```

 ### Operating System <a id="operating-system"></a>
-1. Ensure latest core OS updates: `apt-get update && apt-get upgrade`
+1. Ensure latest core OS updates: `apt-get update && apt-get upgrade && apt-get --with-new-pkgs upgrade`.
+The latter will ensure you get the latest kernel patches.
+A reboot will probably be needed at this point.

 2. Add repo to easily obtain oracle java installer: `apt-get -y install python-software-properties && add-apt-repository -y ppa:webupd8team/java && apt-get -y update`

 3. Add optional multiverse repos in `/etc/apt/sources.list`.
+Uncomment each line in this file that ends in multiverse.

-4. Uncomment each line in this file that ends in multiverse.
+4. Add optional rep to get PHP7.1 material: `add-apt-repository -y ppa:ondrej/php && apt-get update -y`

 ## Software Dependencies <a id="package-installation"></a>